menacit/virt_base_course/12-confidential_hw_virt.md

 <!--
 - Virtualisation is in general very beneficial for security, as we've discovered during the course

-Segue: It does however have it's downsides...
+Segue: It does however have it's downsides and doesn't solve every problem...
 -->

 ---